jtx/docupet_bin/README.md

 # Docupet Code Test

--This is for the Code Test.
-It's over-engineered on purpose.
-Check app/Services and app/Filters for the code

--Unit Tests are obviously gonna be in the /tests directory.
-Just run phpunit from the base dir
+- Unit Tests are located in the  /tests directory.
+Run phpunit from the base dir

 ## How to run this:

-### Very first....
   - Make sure Docker is installed on your local machine.
   - Clone this repo.
-I'm hoping you know how to do that.

 ### Start the container
   - docker run -d docupet_bin